Lab 4: A Simple Distibuted File System

 - Explain any differences between the RPCs caused by the two cat commands.

-All code for this assignment must be written individually.
-You
+All code for this assignment must be written in a group of three or

-are not allowed to look at anyone else's solutions or solutions to
+code.
+You are not allowed to look at anyone else's solutions (except

 The turnin procedure is the same as for the previous labs.
 When you're